PubsandBeer

 Hook Norton - Haymaker5.00AcceptableHazy deep copper colour with no head.
 Not a very good aroma, but sweet sticky hops in mouth are good.
 Mangoish fruit and hop aroma.
 Even a bit of farty yeast.
 It’s either not ready or past it’s best I would guess.
 Sticky strong hop flavour on end.
 In fact the sweet sticky hop is just too mcuh for me.

-Brakspear (at Marston's Wychwood) - Hooray Henley (superseded by 4% version)4.60Acceptable Pale copper with thin lasting off white head.
+Brakspear (at Marston's Wychwood then at Banks's) - Hooray Henley (superseded by 4% version)4.60Acceptable Pale copper with thin lasting off white head.
 Yeasty, hoppy, citrus aroma.
 Fine in mouth, malts are there but understated.
 Very dry hoppy finish.
 Earthy, spritzey finish.
 Overall, a yeasty, citric bitter.

 Hanlons (formerly O'Hanlon's) - Firefly3.70AcceptableCopper colour with thin off white head.
 Yeasty aroma, some cascade hop aroma.
 Earthy in mouth, dry earthy hop finish.
 Very drying finish.
 Malts are quite juicy.
 Bit of spiciness.
 Oddly moreish bitter.